WiredLifeCom/mc-giveitems-plugin/README.md

 # mc-plugin
-Bukkit-based plugin for performing operations in the Smart Playing ecosystem
+Bukkit-based plugin for performing operations in the Smart Playing Ecosystem